 Denali National Park and Preserve, Alaska is one of the crown jewels in the U.S. National Park Service.
 Encompassing 4,740,911 acres, it’s the third largest park in the country and is home to the tallest peak in North America.

 Conveniently located near a highway and railway line, Denali National Park and Preserve attracted more than a half million visitors in 2018.
 Only Alaska’s coastal parks, frequented by large cruise ships, get more visitors.

-Hiking in Denali is a unique experience.
+Hiking and backpacking in Denali is a unique experience.
 For such a large park, there are few established trails.
 This is a conscious decision by the National Park Service, with the intent of keeping the park as wild as possible.
 Visitors are encouraged to explore the trail-less terrain on their own within the limits of their abilities, or with a ranger.
 But there are still a few options for hikers that prefer trails.

 The area near Savage River is one of the few places in the park with established trails, and it has several advantages.
 Most of the park’s trails are near the entrance area, which is certainly convenient but also tends to be busier.
 Located 14 miles down the Park Road, the Savage River Alpine Trail and the Savage River Canyon Loop offer a nice balance between convenience and the prospect of a less crowded experience.